diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us007/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US007 - Register the inspection of a vehicle

 ## 4. Tests